Skip to main content

 Different sizes can be set on the GaugeChart to display the information.
 By default, the chart will use all the available container size up to a maximum height of 300 pixels.
 This maximum height can be changed by providing a value in the height prop of the GaugeChart.
 If a number is passed to this prop without any unit specified, it will be treated as px.
 You can also specify the width prop, and it works in the same way.

-Resizing the chart will especially affect the valueLabel and label slots.
-If strings are provided in these slots, both the arc and the strings will grow accordingly.
-However, size will not be affected if another type of element is provided as valueLabel or label, but size can be modified manually.
+Resizing the chart will especially affect the label.
+If a string is provided to the label slot, both the arc and the strings will grow accordingly.
+However, size will not be affected if another type of element is provided as label, but size can be modified manually.
 The arc will resize either way.

 CodeSandbox